ceickmeyer/tunarr_player/README.md

 ## Noctalia Theming (optional)

 If you use [Noctalia](https://noctalia.dev/) for wallpaper-based color schemes, the app will automatically read `~/.config/noctalia/colors.json` via the local server and apply your current palette.
 Enable the toggle in config.
-If the file isn't present the app falls back to the default cappuccino dark theme.
+If the file isn't present the app falls back to the default Catppuccin Mocha dark theme.

 ## Project Structure